christophrumpel/cv/README.md

 ### Laravel 🖼

 I've been using the PHP framework Laravel now for many years.
 Laravel is a fascinating and complex piece of software.
 It helps us to work fast, solid and secure on our modern PHP applications.
-My latest project, is free video series about the core of Laravel called [Laravel Core Adventures](https://laravelcoreadventures.com).
+My latest project is a free video series about the core of Laravel called [Laravel Core Adventures](https://laravelcoreadventures.com).

 ## Tools I work with every day 🛠